Tony Tucker: Tucker vs. Tyson

 Before the fight versus Tyson, Tucker had been on an eight-year-long winning streak, his last defeat was in 1979, while competing in amateurs.

 Despite having a broken right hand, Tucker faced Tyson on August 1, 1987.
-Tyson defeated Tucker by unanimous decision to unify the three championship titles, in the process giving Tucker the distinction of having the shortest championship reign in the history of the Heavyweight division (64 days).
+Tyson defeated Tucker by unanimous decision to unify the three championship titles, leaving Tucker with the shortest world championship reign in the history of the heavyweight division (64 days).
 According to the HBO Punch Statistics, Tucker landed 174 of 452 punches thrown, while Tyson landed 216 of 412, and in fact outjabbed Tucker, who had more than a 10-inch reach advantage (811/2" to 71").

 HBO host and boxing great Sugar Ray Leonard said: "What Tucker displayed tonight was the fact that he is a non-conformist.
 He did what a lot of us thought he couldn't do, and that's why I respect him so much, because he boxed, he clinched, he was very strategic, very tactical, very intelligent fighter."

-Coincidentally, eight years later this exact scenario would unfold to give Tucker another title shot, as the WBA would withdraw its championship recognition of George Foreman on March 4, 1995, after Foreman refused to face Tucker (who was its designated number 1 contender).
-Unlike the 1987 scenario, this time Tucker would not earn a championship, as he would lose the match mandated by the WBA, against number 2-ranked contender Bruce Seldon.
+Coincidentally, this exact scenario would unfold again eight years later to give Tucker another title shot.

 Comeback

-Tucker returned to boxing in 1989, and by 1992 was back in Don King's stable.
-He won the NABF belt with a 12-round split decision over the highly ranked Orlin Norris, and successfully defended it against future world champion Oliver McCall, winning another 12-round split decision.
-He finished 1992 with a 6th-round TKO of Frankie Swindell and set himself up for another world title shot.
+Tucker returned to boxing in 1989 and was back in Don King's stable by 1992.
+He won the NABF belt with a 12-round split decision over highly-ranked Orlin Norris and successfully defended it against future world champion Oliver McCall, winning another 12-round split decision.
+He finished 1992 with a sixth-round TKO of Frankie Swindell and set himself up for another world title shot.

-By 1993, Tucker had run his record up to 48–1 and in May of that year he challenged Lennox Lewis for the WBC world heavyweight title.
-Lewis won a 12-round unanimous decision, knocking down Tucker twice (for the first 2 times in his pro career.)
-It was the first & second time in 34-year-old Tucker's pro career that he had been off his feet.
+Tucker had run his record up to 48–1 and challenged Lennox Lewis for the WBC world heavyweight title in May 1993.
+Lewis won a 12-round unanimous decision, knocking the challenger down twice in the process.
+The 34-year-old Tucker had never been off his feet in his pro career until this bout.

+After beating Michael Moorer in November 1994 to become the oldest world heavyweight champion in history, George Foreman began negotiations in early 1995 to make the first defense of his WBA and IBF titles against German mid-level prospect Axel Schulz.
+As Schulz was not ranked by either organization, Foreman could not defend their championships against Schulz without their permission.

+The IBF granted Foreman permission to face Schulz, which Foreman ultimately did.
+However, the WBA refused, insisting that Foreman instead face Tucker, their organization's #1-ranked contender.

-In 1995, George Foreman, who beat Michael Moorer in November 1994 to become the oldest heavyweight champion in history, refused to defend his WBA world heavyweight title against Tucker, choosing to fight German Axel Schulz.
-For the noncompliance with the rules the WBA officials stripped Foreman of the title.
-Tucker and Bruce Seldon fought for the vacant WBA belt in April 1995.
-Seldon won by TKO after 7 rounds when doctors stopped the fight due to Tucker's eye closing shut.
+The situation in which Tucker had found himself in 1987 now played out again: the WBA vacated the title due to Foreman's non-compliance, setting up an April 1995 title bout between Tucker and number-two contender Bruce Seldon.
+Seldon won by TKO after seven rounds when doctors stopped the fight due to Tucker's eye closing shut.

-Tucker lost his shot at a rematch when later that year he was outpointed by a newly signed Don King heavyweight, British-Nigerian boxer Henry Akinwande, over ten rounds.
+Tucker lost his chance at a rematch later that year when he lost a ten-round decision to a newly-signed Don King heavyweight, British-Nigerian boxer Henry Akinwande.